 Although they are primarily known to history as raiders and plunderers, the Vikings were also traders and colonizers who left their home shores in Scandinavia for a variety of reasons, from political conflicts to famine and a shortage of farmland.

 Though often characterized as a homogeneous group, Vikings from the three modern nations of Scandinavia traveled in different directions and engaged in quite different activities.

 The Danes, who had attacked Lindisfarne, continued attacks on Britain and eventually controlled large parts of the island, an area known as the Danelaw.
-This territory was gradually recaptured by the English, but in the early 11th century the Dane Sven Forkbeard, backed by a large fleet, managed to be crowned King of England – a crown inherited by his son Cnut the Great a few years later.
+This territory was gradually recaptured by the English, but in the early 11th century the Dane Sven Forkbeard, backed by a large fleet, managed to be crowned King of England – a crown that eventually – though not without conflict – passed to his son Cnut the Great few years later.

 Norwegian Vikings invaded and settled Shetland, Orkney, and the Hebrides in Scotland and conquered much of Ireland in 812, establishing cities such as Dublin and Waterford along the east and south coasts before being expelled from the island after two centuries.

 Both Danish and Norwegian Vikings also raided and traded along the entire west coast of Europe, establishing the duchy of Normandy and even entering the Mediterranean to reach southern France and Italy.